Reflections on the Occasion

 everything.
 In spite of having everything we need, our greed

 in thinking that we do not have enough creates anxiety.

 Perhaps this is retribution for not cultivating our hearts.

-heart and mind and often feel ashamed.
-Desire is like a gas tank
+and often feel ashamed.
+Desire is like a gas tank with a

-surface, is a lemon.
-Many today forge their way on a lemon of
+on the surface, is a lemon.
+Many today forge their way on

 If we could rid ourselves

 of that which is unnecessary, then we would feel lighter both

 physically and emotionally.
 But like hungry ghosts, we are spurred

 on by insatiable greed.
 As a result, we can see the unsightly